nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

     a program that takes a pixel matrix and show it on a screen (this is probably violated the philosophies already :v )

-5. NOTE SOME DAMN THING ABOUT THAT LEARNING STRATEGY CEC or something ??
+5. LEARN THINGS ABOUT NAS